By the end of this article, you will:

 - You want to have cyber security professionals on call 24/7 to remediate and respond to cyber threats quickly and efficiently.

-- You don’t want to go through the onboarding process, provide payroll and employee benefit packages and invest in continual training for an internal specialist.
+- If you don’t want to go through the onboarding process, provide payroll and employee benefit packages and invest in continual training for an internal specialist.

-- You only want a one-time service like a security architecture review or program development.
+- You’re looking for a one-time service like a security architecture review or program development.

 You might not need to work with a cyber security company if: